-The SWIFT data of 2018 – Q1 2019 show that 123 trade finance transactions were sent by Cayman Islands Category A and B banks, with an average amount of USD 8.7 million and 411 transactions were received with an average amount of USD 1.2 million.
+The SWIFT data of 2018 – Q1 2019 show that 123 trade finance transactions were sent by Cayman Islands Category A and B banks, with an average amount of USD 8.7 million, and 411 transactions were received, with an average amount of USD 1.2 million.
 A total of 22 countries were involved as counterparty country.
 Only three transactions were connected to two high risk countries.

 Products and services